Help make a difference in our community and grow your resume!

 Program and Event Internship – (Spring, Summer, Fall)

 Become a local food connector by helping to plan and organize Farmshed annual programs and events: the Local Food Fair (February), Plant Sale (May), Local Food Investors Social (July), Farmer Tribute Dinner (November), and Local Food Fundraiser (November).

 Local Food Systems Kitchen Internship – (Spring, Summer, and Fall)

-Work closely with the Kitchen Manager on the Frozen Assets program, a new and innovative way to supply community members with locally-grown, organic produce throughout the winter months.
+- Works closely with Farmshed staff, farmers, and volunteers on the Frozen Assets program, an innovative way to supply participating community members with locally grown organic produce throughout the winter months.

 Growing Collective Internship – (2 positions – Spring)